girone/hatmaker/teams/README.md

 [Stackoverflow](https://stackoverflow.com/questions/51650427/send-post-request-in-d3-with-d3-fetch) as usual, was the most important source for help.

 [Scott Murray's Blog posts on D3](http://alignedleft.com/tutorials/d3/binding-data) and [Dashing D3js](https://www.dashingd3js.com/binding-data-to-dom-elements) helped a lot.

+## A note to the reviewer

+I am curious if the latest version of the visualization can be easily understood by someone who is not familar with the kind of tournament it is intended to help with.
+All my feedback so far came from experts of the field.
+Thus I am afraid there might be a lack of explanation.
+I don't know where to start without cluttering up the visualization, so I am looking forward for your feedback and any suggestions for improvement.